cranej/cl-ganzhi/Readme.rst

 系统 ``cl-ganzhi`` 转换公历日期到干支历。

-System ``cl-ganzhi`` converts date time in Gregorian calendar to date time in Chinese GanZhi (干支) calendar (also known as Sexagenary Cycle Calendar).
+This system ``cl-ganzhi`` converts date time in Gregorian calendar to date time in Chinese GanZhi (干支) calendar (also known as Sexagenary Cycle Calendar).

 I doubt that people who don't speak Chinese would have interests in ``cl-ganzhi``.
 Nevertheless, a special variable is provided to control the output character set, and English version documents are also provided.